thetobyb/PDTime/README.md

 The next couple days DOM was introduced for web-page manipulation - and a small project followed to create a personal HTML page with added CSS and JavaScript, this was the main focus of the PD time during this week, focusing on the development of the personal HTML page project.

+On the friday the cucumber framework was introduced, this was looked at a bit during Friday's PD time.

 ## Week 6